semantic-systems/nliwod-workshop/important-dates.md

 * Paper notification -- <del> April 30th, 2022</del> May 8th, 2022

-* Results submission deadline -- May 15th, 2022

 * Camera-ready version due -- May 15, 2022

 * Workshop at ESWC -- May 29th, 2022 (09:00AM-12:30PM)